foxleigh81/letskillcapitalism.com/src/library/pages/meta/new-theme-is-live/index.md

 author: Alex Foxleigh
 title: "New theme is live!"
 date: "2016-01-15"
+excerpt: As you've probably noticed, if you've been here before.
+I've updated the theme!
+I finally got around to making a completely customised one based on the 'sandbox' wordpress template.
 ---

 As you've probably noticed, if you've been here before.
 I've updated the theme!
 I finally got around to making a completely customised one based on the '[sandbox](https://wordpress.org/themes/sandbox/)' template.